rhysd/open.cr/README.md

 ==============
 [![Build Status](https://travis-ci.org/rhysd/open.cr.svg)](https://travis-ci.org/rhysd/open.cr)

-`External::open` is a method to open something in manner or current OS.
+`External.open` is a method to open something in manner or current OS.
 This is inspired by [node-open](https://github.com/pwnall/node-open).